bowl of dark chocolate which is one of the foods to avoid when having insomnia

 The health effects of caffeine are well documented.
 It blocks adenosine, the chemical in your brain that promotes sleepiness.

-Even five hours after consuming it, quite a bit can still be in your body to cause sleep problems.
+Even 5 hours after consuming it, quite a bit can still be in your body to cause sleep problems.

 While people think about the caffeine in coffee or tea, many overlook the caffeine in their favorite chocolate snack.
 A dark chocolate bar can have up to 30 mg of caffeine and while a cup of coffee flavored ice cream can have over 45 mg!